syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/linux-installer/how-to-download.md

 1. Syncfusion<sup style="font-size:70%">&reg;</sup> licensed products will be available in the [License & Downloads](https://www.syncfusion.com/account/downloads) page under your registered Syncfusion<sup style="font-size:70%">&reg;</sup> account.
 2. You can view all the licenses (both active and expired) associated with your account.
-3. You can download Essential Studio&reg; Linux licensed installer by going to More Downloads Options (element 3 in the screenshot below).
+3. You can download Essential Studio<sup style="font-size:70%">&reg;</sup> Linux licensed installer by going to More Downloads Options (element 3 in the screenshot below).

    ![License and downloads of Syncfusion Essential Studio](images/license-download.png)

-4. Unlock key is not required to install the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; Linux trial installer.
+4. Unlock key is not required to install the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> Linux trial installer.
 5. For Linux OS, ZIP formats is available for download.

    ![License and downloads of Syncfusion Essential Studio](images/Linux_Download.PNG)

-You can also refer to the [**Essential Studio&reg; Linux installer**](https://help.syncfusion.com/common/essential-studio/installation/linux-installer/how-to-install) links for step-by-step installation guidelines.
+You can also refer to the [**Essential Studio<sup style="font-size:70%">&reg;</sup> Linux installer**](https://help.syncfusion.com/common/essential-studio/installation/linux-installer/how-to-install) links for step-by-step installation guidelines.